rstudio-education/deep-teaching/course-planning/outline.md

       - Bloom’s Taxonomy (very briefly, with caveats)
           - Google isn’t enough if you don’t know what to search for or how to recognize a useful answer when you find one
-          - GG added “awareness” to the bottom of the Bloom hierarchy since it’s the most realistic goal for a workshop like this
+          - Grolemund added “awareness” to the bottom of the Bloom hierarchy since it’s the most realistic goal for a workshop like this

 2. Motivation <em>(9:20 - 9:50, 30min)</em> - **Greg**

-      - \<./keynote/70-motivation.key\>
+      - `./keynote/70-motivation.key`
       - If the student needs to expend the generative load, your job is to motivate them to do it
       - Three big motivators: self-efficacy, utility, community